memri/pod/docs/WIP_QueryRedesign.md

   "age": 20,
   "name": "Bob",
   "[[myOldFriends]]": [
-    // ... all friends with age of at least 18
+    // ... all friends with knownSince property of at least 12345 ]
-  ]
   // ...
 }